cdfishe1/password-generator/README.md

 * Used ES6 features such as const and let for variable declaration and arrow functions to enhance readability of the script.
 * Constructed script so that no variables or arrays are left in the global scope.
+* Refactored html and css to reflect semantic elements.

 ## Installation